4 steps to building a strong employer brand

 At the core of employer branding is something called the “employee value proposition.”
 Essentially, it defines what employees receive in return for their skills, capabilities and experience.
 Its calculation goes beyond the obvious wages and benefits.
 A company’s brand encompasses intangible aspects of a job, like flexible scheduling, job satisfaction or the thrill of working with the newest of new technologies.
 Even regular check-ins between managers and employees can be an important part of the EVP, because they speak to how the organization treats its workforce.

-Put another way, the employer branding demonstrates how every facet of your company either burnishes or dulls its reputation as an employer.
-But branding is, well, branding, which means the employer brand is ultimately trying to convey a message.
-Through everything from marketing campaigns to one-on-one conversations, executive behavior and the way employees are encouraged to do their jobs, candidates form an impression of the organization and whether it’s the type of place where they want to work.
+Every facet of your company either burnishes or dulls its reputation as an employer.
+Having a style guide that spells out the tone and voice of your employer brand helps guide creation of communications.
+From marketing campaigns to one-on-one conversations, executive behavior and the way employees are encouraged to do their jobs, candidates form an impression of the organization and whether it’s the type of place where they want to work.

 What’s this have to do with communications?
 A lot.
 Everything that happens inside your facilities contributes to your company’s overall message.

 To communicate successfully, cast a wide net.
 As you’re planning outreach, research where and how your target candidates prefer to receive messages.
 For example, 73% of American college graduates use Facebook, while 51% use LinkedIn.
 About 24% of Millennials are on LinkedIn, but more than 75% regularly connect to Facebook.
-Those demographics suggest that employers filling a junior manager’s role begin their advertising on Facebook.
+Those demographics suggest that employers filling a junior manager’s role establish a brand on Facebook.

 Or, consider the tech community GitHub.
 Seventy percent of its 40 million users live outside the U.S., making it a better place to seek developers in Europe than in, say, Chicago.